-Maryland community heartbroken after second flood in 2 years
+Rescuers seeking 1 man missing in Maryland flooding

 "It's significantly higher than it was before," she told the newspaper, comparing the floodwaters to those of 2016.

-Mike Muccilli, a meteorologist with the National Weather Service in Sterling, Virginia, said it’s too early to make comparisons between the two floods.
+Mike Muccilli, a meteorologist with the National Weather Service in Sterling, Virginia, said Sunday it was too early to make comparisons between the two floods.
 But he said both were devastating.

-In July 2016, Ellicott City received 6.6 inches (17 centimeters) of rain over a two- to three-hour period.
-On Sunday, the community received nearly 8 inches (20.32 centimeters) of rain over a six-hour period, but most of it fell during an intense, three-hour period, Muccilli said.
+In the July 2016 storm, Ellicott City received 6.6 inches of rain over a two- to three-hour period.
+On Sunday, the community received nearly 8 inches of rain over a six-hour period, but most of it fell during an intense, three-hour period, Muccilli said.

 "In a normal heavy rain event, you wouldn't see this amount of flooding, where you see cars floating down the road," Muccilli said.
 "This was a true flash flood."